 Setting Up A New Office

 Setting up a new office can seem like an mighty task when you start considering everything that’s involved.
 Everything from finding the right location, designing a workplace, negotiating a lease or deciding whether to buy or rent the equipment and services are just a few of the important decisions that need making if your new office is going to run smoothly.
 So where do you start?

 Well lucky for you we have years of experience helping businesses to set up IT & telecommunications in their new office.
 We’ve put together some of the most FAQs we get asked so you can be sure that your office move is properly managed, completed on time, within budget and with no disruption to business operations.
 However, if you’d rather skip the questions and just speak to us directly, then please fill in the quote form on the right and one of our team will be in touch soon.

-what type of phone system should we install in our new office?
+what phone system should we install in our new office?

 The technology of telephony is always changing so when deciding on your phone system, it’s always worth keeping in mind that today’s latest technology, will almost certainly be outdated in just a few short years.
 That said, there’s no denying that right now there is a big shift taking place as traditional analogue and ISDN services are being phased out, making way for new IP Telephony such as VoIP (Voice Over Internet).